 Looking forward to Billy Tan on the book, if only for one issue.

-Nathan Aaron says:
+5. Nathan Aaron

 He also did a big run (well, for today's artists) on Iron Man, before it became Invincible Iron Man.
 I literally picked that book up only for his artwork!
 Surprisingly, from the previews I've seen, he seems to actually be changing his style to fit it into the current Daredevil look.
 I could barely tell that was Robert's art!
 So I think (as long as he can maintain a monthly title) we have ourselves a great new artist!
 I was worried there for a while.